seed-rs/seed-homepage/markdown/about.md

 There's no distinction between logic and display code; no restrictions on comments;
 no distinction between components and normal functions.
 The API is flexible, and avoids OOP boilerplate.
-Its integrated routing and message system avoids the dependency glue-code associated with Redux and React Router.
+Its integrated routing and message system avoids the dependency glue-code associated with Redux and React-Router.

 ### Shoutouts